Belarus diary: One protester’s week on the streets in Minsk

 I saw the video [opposition leader Svetlana] Tikhanovskaya released that told Belarusans to stop protesting.
 But we all knew she didn’t mean it, that she’d been forced into reading those words.
 Maybe they threatened her kids or her husband, who’s in jail.

-But after two days of violence on the streets, this was the day that I started to lose hope.
+But after two days of violence on the streets, this was the day I started to lose hope.
 At least we tried, right?

 My parents and I bought bandages and other medical supplies to bring to protesters on the streets.
 We drove around the city for three hours, paying attention to where police were stationed and then notifying the opposition media so they could warn others.

-A lot of young Belarusans like me feel like we don’t have a future here if Lukashenko stays in power.
-But I love my country, and I don’t want to immigrate to somewhere else to have a better life.
+A lot of young Belarusans like me feel like we do not have a future here if Lukashenko stays in power.
+But I love my country, and I do not want to immigrate to somewhere else to have a better life.
 I want to have that in Belarus.

 Belarus owes so much to our women.
-The opposition movement was fronted by three women — Tikhonovskaya, Maria Kolesnikova and Veronika Tsepkalo.
+The opposition movement was fronted by three women — Tikhanovskaya, Maria Kolesnikova and Veronika Tsepkalo.
 And on this day, it was women who helped end the violence of the protests.

 Women wearing white joined hands and formed a long “solidarity chain” along the Minsk streets.
 It was to condemn all of the police violence against protesters.